Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-Lindisfarne-Rose Bay's median income among taxpayers was $52,736 and average income stood at $64,359 in the financial year 2022.
-These figures compare to Greater Hobart's median of $51,272 and average of $63,777 respectively.
-Based on Wage Price Index growth of 11.94% since financial year 2022, estimated incomes for March 2025 would be approximately $59,033 (median) and $72,043 (average).
-Census data shows household, family, and personal incomes rank modestly in Lindisfarne-Rose Bay, between the 41st and 56th percentiles.
-Income brackets indicate that 31.8% of individuals earn between $1,500 and $2,999 annually.
+Lindisfarne - Rose Bay's median income among taxpayers was $52,736 and the average income stood at $64,359 in financial year 2022.
+These figures compare to Greater Hobart's median income of $51,272 and average income of $63,777 for the same period.
+Based on Wage Price Index growth of 13.83% since financial year 2022, estimated median income would be approximately $60,029 and average income would be around $73,260 by September 2025.
+Census data shows household, family, and personal incomes in Lindisfarne - Rose Bay rank modestly, between the 41st and 56th percentiles.
+Income brackets indicate that 31.8% of individuals (2,524 people) earn between $1,500 and $2,999, which is consistent with metropolitan trends showing 32.2% in the same category.
 After housing expenses, 86.1% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income